-For Gluten-Free Red Velvet Gooey Butter Cookies: Substitute 2¼ cups plus 1 tablespoon (370 grams) King Arthur Flour® Gluten Free Multi-Purpose Flour and 1¼ teaspoons (3.5 grams) guar gum, such as by Now Foods, for the regular all-purpose wheat flour called for in the recipe.
+For Gluten-Free Red Velvet Gooey Butter Cookies: Substitute 2¼ cups plus 1 tablespoon (370 g) King Arthur Flour® Gluten Free Multi-Purpose Flour and 1¼ teaspoons (3.5 g) guar gum, such as by Now Foods, for the regular all-purpose wheat flour called for in the recipe.
 Whisk together until well blended and then continue with recipe by whisking in the cocoa and baking powder.

 Original Recipe Source: WickedGoodKitchen.com